Tohono Oʼodham: Health

-Beginning in the 1960s, government intervention in the tribe's agricultural cultivation caused the Tohono Oʼodham tribal citizens to shift from a traditional plant-based diet to one that favored foods high in fat and calories.
-The government began to close off the tribe's water source, preventing the Indigenous group from being able to produce traditional crops.
-This resulted in the widespread trend of type 2 diabetes among citizens of the tribe.
-The adaptation of a processed food diet caused the presence of type 2 diabetes to rise at alarming rates, with nearly 60 percent of the adult population in the tribe facing this disease and 75 percent of children expected to contract this disease in their lifetime.
-Children are also at risk for childhood obesity.
+Beginning in the 1960s, government intervention in the tribe's agricultural cultivation caused the Tohono O'odham to shift from a plant-based diet to one that favored foods high in fat and calories.
+The government began to close off the tribe's water source, preventing it from growing traditional crops.
+This resulted in widespread type 2 diabetes among the tribe.
+The adaptation of a processed food diet caused type 2 diabetes to rise at alarming rates, with nearly 60 percent of the tribe's adult population facing this disease and 75 percent of children expected to contract it in their lifetimes.
+Children are also at risk of childhood obesity.

-Many of the original crops that the Indigenous group produced, such as tepary beans, squash, and the buds of cholla cactus, were items that could have aided in combating the diabetes crisis within the community.
-These foods possessed nutrients that would have helped normalize blood sugar and minimize the impact of diabetes.
-However, as a result of government intervention, many of these traditional foods were lost.
-A local nonprofit, Tohono Oʼodham Community Action (TOCA), has built a set of food systems programs that contribute to public health, cultural revitalization, and economic development.
+Many of the original crops the Indigenous group produced, such as tepary beans, squash, and the buds of cholla cactus, could have aided in combating the diabetes crisis.
+These foods had nutrients that would have helped normalize blood sugar and minimize the impact of diabetes.
+But because of government intervention, many of these foods were lost.
+A local nonprofit, Tohono O'odham Community Action (TOCA), has built a set of food systems programs that contribute to public health, cultural revitalization, and economic development.
 It has started a cafe that serves traditional foods.

-The Tohono Oʼodham community has made efforts to combat future issues by attempting to rehabilitate the systems the tribe had in place before government intervention.
-The Indigenous group has been advocating for the restoration of their water privileges so that they will be able to effectively produce traditional crops for the tribe.
-Moreover, even in tribal schools, such as those in the local Baboquivari Unified School District, the quality of lunch programs is being reassessed in order to bring a larger emphasis of the need for healthier food options.
+The Tohono O'odham have made efforts to rehabilitate the systems they had in place before government intervention.
+The group has been advocating for the restoration of their water privileges so that they can grow traditional crops.
+Moreover, even in tribal schools, such as those in the local Baboquivari Unified School District, the quality of lunch programs is being reassessed to offer healthier options.

-The Tohono Oʼodham Nation is one of the few Indigenous groups to offer tribal citizens access to medical treatment in the United States.
-Requirements for this enrollment include being a citizen of Mexico and of the Tohono Oʼodham Nation.
+The Tohono O'odham Nation is one of the few Indigenous groups in the US to offer its citizens access to medical treatment.
+Requirements for this include being a citizen of Mexico and of the Tohono O'odham Nation.
 As advocacy for the border wall continues to grow, inspections and securities along these boundaries have heightened, limiting tribal members' access to resources beyond the border.